Flore Pensaert: Miss Rebelgium

 In 2023 Pensaert joined Miss Belgium.
 She was soon excluded from the competition.
 The reason for exclusion, Pensaert explained, was that her image as an artistic nude model was not deemed fit within the competition.

 At the same time it became known via Belgian news source VRT NWS Journaal that Miss Belgium's photographer was guilty of sexual misconduct.
 In an interview with P-Magazine, Pensaert stated that she aimed to shed light on the issue, claiming she had prior knowledge of these stories and never intended to win the competition, but rather sought to expose the truth in order to protect young contestants.
-P-Magazine crowned her as Miss Belgium as a humorous acknowledgment of her battles on her 26th birthday, on which she also became their P-babe of the month.
+P-Magazine crowned her as Miss Rebelgium as a humorous acknowledgment of her battles on her 26th birthday, on which she also became their P-babe of the month.

-On October 2023 news broke that Pensaert would create a calendar in cooperation with ex-misses to condemn abuse in the pageantry world.
+In October 2023 news broke that Pensaert would create a calendar in cooperation with ex-misses to condemn abuse in the pageantry world.
 Proceeds went to The Warmest Week, a yearly Belgian crowdfunding event benefiting non-profits.

 ISIS Fashion Awards

-On the 8th of May 2025, Flore stormed onto the stage of the ISIS Fashion Awards.
+On the 8th of May 2025, Flore stormed onto the stage of the Isis Fashion Awards.
 She declared activist statements against organizer Jan-Willem Breure, who made a documentary called "Are All Men Pedophiles?".

 Pensaert testified to PowNed that this documentary glorifies and excuses pedophilia, and that Jan-Willem Breure is guilty of sexual misconduct behind the scenes of the ISIS Fashion Awards.
 According to Pensaert, a multitude of models have fallen victim to these misconducts, including herself during the 2024 edition of the event.

+Bankzitters

+In February 2026, Pensaert revealed a situation which a fellow model allegedly experienced in late 2023 after filming with the Dutch boy group Bankzitters.
+The story claimed that the model in question had experienced inappropriate sexual behavior: in exchange for a large sum of money, she was allegedly group pressured by the boys into going nude.
+This reportedly occurred after filming the series B&B Bankzitters in the Belgian Ardennes.
+Drug use was also said to have been present.
+A few days later, the Bankzitters stated to the Dutch news channel Shownieuws that they had been in contact with the model involved and claimed that she did not experience the situation as unpleasant.
+Pensaert responded by saying that since the controversy she had received additional similar accounts from other alleged victims.